CLappin/test/README.md

 # Libero Projects
-The Libero_Projects folder contains the Tcl scripts that build the sample Mi-V projects.
+The Libero_Projects folder contains sample Mi-V designs for the Microsemi FPGA.

 ## Design Features
 The Libero designs include the following features: